Treatment Centre for Disabled Children – Project update

-LEFT: Nde Daryle, age 3, has had physiotherapy for Bilateral Valgus Knees – and is showing continuing improvement.
+Nde Daryle, age 3, has had physiotherapy for bilateral valgus knees – and is showing continuing improvement.
 Nde’s mother is a single parent and unemployed, so he is being cared for by his grandparents who are farmers.

-CENTRE: Djonge Anael, age 5, has had calipers applied for Bilateral Valgus Knees and is also showing improvement.
+Left: Djonge Anael, age 5, has had calipers applied for bilateral valgus knees and is also showing improvement.
 Djonge is from a polygamus family of 10, her parents are aged and not working.

 The children above, whose legs were severely deformed, were successfully treated at the rented building.
 The girl with the red dress is walking for the very first time since birth, while the picture on the right shows the celebrations when a treated child returned to her village.